oroinc/documentation/platform/architecture/tech_stack.rst

 Database and RDBMS
 """"""""""""""""""

 **Oro application** uses the **database** to store application data and uses Doctrine database abstraction layer (DBAL) and object-relational mapper (ORM) to interact with the database.
 That enables out of the box support of various databases enabled by Doctrine.
-On top of that, in Oro application, Doctrine capabilities are extended with additional database functions in the `Oro Doctrine Extensions <https://github.com/oroinc/doctrine-extensions>`_ library.
+On top of that, in the Oro application, Doctrine capabilities are extended with additional database functions in the `Oro Doctrine Extensions <https://github.com/oroinc/doctrine-extensions>`_ library.
 Currently the extended functions are supported for MySQL and PostgreSQL databases only.

 Supported RDBMs: